-CXL Institute also published an academic insight on page flipping as an interactivity tactic.
+CXL has also found page flipping to be an interactivity tactic.
 Their findings were mixed.
 People liked it better, but seemed to be worse at retaining the information.

 So it goes for most ‘cool’ design features.
 While it gathers attention, some of it is novelty, and some of it is distracting.

 Our recommendation: think about where you’re using interaction techniques.
 In particular, try to use them only on pages that don’t require full cognitive effort (brand catalogues are probably a good use, but maybe not sales pages or informational articles).

 If interested, you can use a tool like Flipping Book to create page flipping.

 No matter what purchase funnel model you’re looking at, they all usually start with some sort of “attention” or “awareness” metric.
 Somewhere after attention is “engagement” and so on until users funnel down into purchases and repeat purchases, etc.

 For instance, with the popular AIDA framework, attention and interest might be peaked, but desire and (especially) action, haven’t necessarily been taken into account.